-The most important technical prerequisites were already in place, as all gondolas have a built-in radio receiver.
-In addition, before the reopening of the Ferris wheel in summer 2020, the boarding platform was enlarged, which now offers enough space for the necessary health safety distance.
+The most important prerequisite was already in place: Before the reopening of the Ferris wheel in summer 2020, the boarding platform was enlarged, which now offers enough space for the necessary safety distance.
+Bayern 3 also installed a radio receiver in all the gondolas so that the concert could be broadcast into the gondolas.

 An artist for the concert was quickly found.
 Rea Garvey was immediately enthusiastic about the idea.
 The Irish musician - like many other artists - had to cancel all his concerts last year So Bavaria's first Ferris wheel concert also became Rea Garvey's only concert in 2020.